Innovateninjas/Paws-frontend/Contribution.md

 - Go to project overview  under  *General* tab scroll down add app (dont try below its deleted already)
 ![Fire Base Config Screenshot](https://res.cloudinary.com/dff97ky68/image/upload/v1713553341/sbh/h0lzqfqnonb2ohrs9p1o.jpg)
-- create a **.env** file in the root of the folder copy the **.env.sample** content and replace the fireBase config values
+- create a **.env** file in the root of the folder copy the **.env.sample** content and replace the fireBase config values also replace the firebaseConfig in the [firebase-messaging-sw.js] with your credentials
 - Again go to project overview  under Cloud Messaging Generate key pair  copy the key and replace  it with **VAPID_KEY** in **.env**

+- for more details check out [FCM DOCS](https://firebase.google.com/docs/cloud-messaging/js/client)